servo/book/src/design-documentation/accessibility/index.md

 **[Servo accessibility for embedders](for-embedders.md)** explains the embedder APIs for activating accessibility and consuming accessibility information produced by Servo.

-**[Servoshell accessibility](servoshell.md)** describes how we use the embedder API to embed Servo's accessibility trees in the servoshell application.
+**[servoshell accessibility](servoshell.md)** describes how we use the embedder API to embed Servo's accessibility trees in the servoshell application.

-**[WebView accessibility internals](internals.md)** explains how accessibility activation for a particular webview is implemented.
+**[WebView accessibility internals](webview-internals.md)** explains how accessibility activation for a particular webview is implemented.

 **[Generating accessibility trees for web content](tree.md)** explains how the tree for a particular web page is created and updated.

 **[Servo accessibility tree testing](testing.md)** describes how we test the correctness of our accessibility tree implementation.

+## `accessibility_enabled` pref

+While the system is being developed, the [`accessibility_enabled`](https://doc.servo.org/servo/prefs/struct.Preferences.html#structfield.accessibility_enabled) pref must be set in order to enable the accessibility code to run.

+> [!NOTE]
+> As well as enabling the pref, it may be necessary to have an assistive technology running in order for the accessibility tree to be built and exposed to accessibility inspectors.
+On Linux, running [Orca](https://orca.gnome.org/) is sufficient.
+[Accerciser](https://gitlab.gnome.org/GNOME/accerciser) or [Elevado](https://gitlab.gnome.org/feaneron/elevado/) can be used to inspect the accessibility tree as it is exposed to assistive technologies.

 ## TODOs